jaysylvester/citizen/README.md

 ### retrieve(key)

 Retrieve a cached object using the key name.
+Returns `false` if the requested key doesn't exist.
 If `resetOnAccess` was true when the item was cached, using retrieve() will reset the cache clock and extend the life of the cached item.

     app.retrieve('welcomeMessage')
     app.retrieve('/path/to/articles.txt')